How to Do Successful Radio Promotions | Radio.co

 That’s why as a radio broadcaster you need to be able to keep your listener’s attention focused on what you’re saying.
 Little things like adjusting your tone of voice to sound more excited or telling a funny story that ties into whatever your promoting works.

-For example, KISS FM ran a promotion to pay the listener’s bills (sponsored by car company Ford).
+For example, KIIS FM ran a promotion to pay the listener’s bills (sponsored by car company Ford).
 Presenters tied stories from listeners about how the competition helped them out, which got other listeners excited and engaged in the show (who doesn’t love free money, amma right?!).

 All-in-all it was pretty successful.
 It was even replicated by a bunch of other stations like The Breeze and Capital FM it was THAT GOOD!
 If you’re exciting to listen to and you hook up your content (like competitions) with radio promotions, then you’ll know you’ve done a good job too.